 A powerful strategy is built by “stacking” several components, including chart patterns, support/resistance levels, and signals from technical indicators.
 The more independent factors that align, the higher the probability of the setup.

-For example, when price tests a major support level:
+For example, when the price tests a major daily support level, look for:

 3.2.
 Chart and Candlestick Patterns